AnthonyCorrado/TicTacToe3001/README.md

 ## What Was Used

 The meat: JavaScript and Angular.
 The potatoes: CSS and Foundation 5.
 The icing on the cake...if you like meat and potatoes cake: jQuery.
 A whole heaping of it.
+This program also illustrates the need to follow best practices.
+As a mashup of sorts, it is poorly contstructed with global variables, inconsistencies, and wet code.

 ## Contact
 If you have any feedback, comments, or questions, please reach out!
 Contact me through Github or via Gmail.
 The choice I leave up to you.
 Thanks in advance!